-Parametric model: A term concerning 3D models where objects/elements can be manipulated using explicit
+Parametric model: A term concerning 3D models where objects/elements can be manipulated using explicit parameters, rules or restrictions.

 PAS 1192 (Publicly Available Specifications): Specification published by the CIC (Construction Industry Council) whose main function is to be the frame that supports BIM objectives in the United Kingdom.
 It specifies the requirements to meet BIM standards and it establishes the bases to collaborate in enabled BIM projects, including available reporting rules and data exchange processes.